dotnet/sdk/documentation/project-docs/cli-guidelines.md

 ## NuGet-related options

 ### NuGet.Config File selection

+Long form: `--config-file`
+Default value: directory-based probing implemented in the [`NuGet.Configuration`][nuget-configuration] library

 ### Package source management

+There are two semantics of behaviors here

+#### Additive package sources

+Long form: `--add-source <source_uri>`

+When this is used, you should load the sources list from the NuGet configuration (using the [libraries][nuget-configuration]) and create a new `PackageSource` to add to that set.
+This should be additive and not destructive.

+#### Exclusive package sources

+Long form: `--source <source_uri>`

+When this is used, you should ONLY use the sources supplied by this parameter and ignore any sources in the NuGet configuration.
+This is useful for scenarios where you want to ensure that you're only using a specific source for a specific operation.

+### Feed Authentication support

+Long form: `--interactive <bool>`
+Default value: `true` when in an [interactive session](#determining-interactive-sessions), `false` otherwise

+NuGet authentication often requires some interactive action like going to a browser page.
+You should 'prime' the NuGet credential services by calling `NuGet.Credentials.DefaultCredentialServiceUtility.SetupDefaultCredentialService(ILogger logger, bool nonInteractive)` with the value of `nonInteractive` being the inverted value of this parameter.
+This will ensure that the credential service is set up correctly for the current session type.

 ## Contextual behaviors

 ### Implicit project/solution file discovery
 ### Interactive session sniffing
+### Determining interactive sessions

 ## Interaction patterns

 ### support structured (JSON) output
 ### StdOut/StdErr usage

 ## References